 This policy emphasizes that the scores listed above indicate a minimum level of English and do not guarantee the applicant will have a command of spoken and written English; therefore most international students enrolling at Saint Louis University will be required to take the Saint Louis University Writing Examination (SLUWE).

-Students scoring a 4 and graduate students scoring a 4+ on the SLUWE meet all English proficiency requirements.
-Students not scoring a 4+ are required to follow the recommendations by the English as a Second Language Center.
+Undergraduate students scoring a 4 and graduate students scoring a 4+ on the SLUWE meet all English proficiency requirements.
+Students not scoring the minimum score are required to follow the recommendations by the English as a Second Language Center.
 These recommendations may range from exemption from ESL courses, to concurrent enrollment in ESL and a program, or full-time enrollment in ESL until the desired level of English has been achieved.